Community-Acquired Pneumonia (CAP)

 3) We suggest oral prednisone (50 mg once daily for 1 week), particularly in patients with CRP >150 mg/L, patients requiring mechanical ventilation, or patients with septic shock.Evidence 1Weak recommendation (benefits likely outweigh downsides, but the balance is close or uncertain; an alternative course of action may be better for some patients).
 Moderate Quality of Evidence (moderate confidence that we know true effects of the intervention).
 Quality of Evidence lowered due to imprecision.
 Siemieniuk RA, Meade MO, Alonso-Coello P, et al. Corticosteroid Therapy for Patients Hospitalized With Community-Acquired Pneumonia: A Systematic Review and Meta-analysis.
 Ann Intern Med.
 2015 Oct 6;163(7):519-28. doi: 10.7326/M15-0715.
 Review.
 PMID: 26258555.
 Briel M, Spoorenberg SMC, Snijders D, et al; Ovidius Study Group; Capisce Study Group; STEP Study Group.
 Corticosteroids in Patients Hospitalized With Community-Acquired Pneumonia: Systematic Review and Individual Patient Data Metaanalysis.
 Clin Infect Dis.
 2018 Jan 18;66(3):346-354. doi: 10.1093/cid/cix801.
 PMID: 29020323.
 Of note, the use of glucocorticoids is not recommended in the recent Infectious Diseases Society of America/American Thoracic Society (IDSA/ATS) guidelines in the absence of shock or glucocorticoid-requiring comorbid conditions.

-1. In patients who are referred to hospital with suspected CAP, consider starting antimicrobial treatment immediately in the case of severe illness or a risk of delay in reaching the hospital (>2 hours).
+1. In patients who are referred to hospital with suspected CAP, consider starting antimicrobial treatment immediately in the case of severe illness or a risk of delay in reaching the hospital (>2 h).
 In hospitalized patients, start antibiotic treatment as soon as possible after the diagnosis is established.

 2. Choice of antimicrobial agents: Initial empiric treatment: Figure 3; if the etiologic agent is known: Table 1.
-In hospitalized patients, switch from IV to oral antibiotic when the patients are hemodynamically stable, improving clinically, and able to ingest medications.
+In hospitalized patients switch from IV to oral antibiotic when the patients are hemodynamically stable, improving clinically, and able to ingest medications.
 It should be noted that European recommendations differ from current North American guidelines, as amoxicillin is the first-line therapy for mild CAP while ampicillin or penicillin IV and a macrolide is recommended for hospitalized cases, while amoxicillin and clavulanic acid and a macrolide are recommended for severe hospitalized cases.

 3. Duration of treatment: In outpatients and the majority of hospitalized patients treatment is continued for a minimum of 5 days.
 The patient should be afebrile for 48 to 72 hours prior to discontinuing antibiotics.
 Key considerations are normalization of vital signs and oxygen saturation, return to normal mental status, and ability to maintain oral intake.
 Longer treatment should be considered if the expected improvement in symptoms does not occur during the first 3 days; in patients with severe CAP of undetermined etiology, it is continued for 10 days; and in patients with CAP caused by Legionella pneumophila, staphylococci, P aeruginosa, Acinetobacter baumannii, or gram-negative intestinal bacilli, up to 14 to 21 days.